-- Check out your apps.
-If you click the battery icon in MacOS, you will see a list of applications that are currently using a great deal of power.
+- Check your apps: Click the Battery icon to see a list of applications that are currently using “significant energy.”
 You may find that an app constantly appears on the list.
-If so, shutting it down should help.
+If so, shut it down to see if the issue resolves.